Whales and dolphins

 National Parks and Wildlife legislation specifies minimum allowable distances from whales and dolphins for various types of boats and other water users.

-Keep your boat well away from any whales and avoid:
+Keep your boat well away and avoid:

 Aquatic reserves and marine parks